THE DOVER WAR MEMORIAL PROJECT

 Always in the thoughts of Win, Arthur, June and Bill

-Annie Hunt died on 21 August 1944, aged 79, at her home at 207 Wharncliffe Gardens, St Marylebone.
+Annie Hunt died on 21 August 1944, aged 79, at her home at 207 Wharncliffe Gardens, St Marylebone, London.
 She was the widow of Seymour Steventon Hunt and the daughter of the late George Dunne of Dover.
+Her effects went to her son, Philip Seymour Hunt, then a railway traffic inspector.

 Jones, C.

 Charlie Jones.
 Probably Special Constable Charles John Austen Jones, from 31 Morehall Avenue, Folkestone.
-He died at his home (at the Victoria Hospital?) at the age of 33, on 29th May 1941.
-He was the "dearly loved" husband of Ivy Jones (nee Pott) and father of Marjorie, and the only son of Mrs Emmie Jones and the late Mr Robert Jones of 67 Oswald Road, Dover.
+He died at the Royal Victoria Hospital, Folkestone, at the age of 33, on 29 May 1941.
+He was the "dearly loved" and "devoted" husband of Ivy Gladys Annie Jones (née Pott) and father of Marjorie, the only son of Mrs Emmie Jones and the late Mr Robert Jones of 67 Oswald Road, Dover, who died 25 August 1939, and brother of Ivy, Laurel, and Myrtle

-He was buried at Buckland cemetery, C9-9, with members of the Special Constabulary acting as bearers.
+He was buried at Buckland cemetery, Dover C9 9, at the church where he had been christened in 1907 and his parents had married in 1902.
+Members of the Special Constabulary bore the coffin.
 As well as a full representation from the police forces, both Dover and Folkestone, there were many friends and relatives at the funeral, and a large number of floral tributes sent.
-They included one from his "broken-hearted" wife and one to "darling Daddy" from his little daughter.
+They included one from his "broken-hearted" wife and one to "darling Daddy" from his little daughter

-Mrs Jones and Marjorie moved to 17 Markland Road, Dover, just after Mr Jones' death.
+Mrs. Jones and Marjorie moved to 17 Markland Road, Dover, just after Mr Jones' death.
+His effects were given to his widow, who remarried in 1942 to Henry Francis Lane.

 William Edward Jones was an engineer, aged 26.
-He died on 22 August 1944 at Knolly's Road, Streatham, having lived at no 145 in that road.
-His wife was Sylvia Violet Jones, and his parents were Mr and Mrs A E Jones, from Bryn Awelon, Tal y Bont, Conway, Caernarvonshire.
+He died on 22 August 1944 at Knolly's Road, Streatham, having lived at number 145 in that road.
+He was the "beloved husband" of Sylvia Violet Jones, and his parents were Mr. and Mrs. A E Jones, from Bryn Awelon, Tal y Bont, Conway, Caernarvonshire

 Kirby, S. T.

 Sidney Thomas Kirby died on 25 October 1940, aged 40, at the Royal Victoria Hospital, Waldershare, Tilmanstone, after being injured on 24 October 1940 at Martin Farm.
-He was of the Dover A. F. S and was the son of Mr. and Mrs. T. Kirby, of Waterworks Road, Martin.
+He was of the Dover Auxiliary Fire Service and was the son of Mr Thomas and Mrs Caroline Kirby, of Waterworks Road, Martin, Kent.
+In 1911 the family had been living at Martin, near Dover, when Mr Kirby was working as a farm labouer.
+Then there were four children; Sidney, 11, George, 7, and Winifred,4 and Maud, all born at East Langdon.

 Marsh, D. A.

 Dorothy Ann Marsh was the 24-year-old daughter of Mrs A Marsh, from 8 Lenacre Avenue, Whitfield.
-She died on 18th September 1940, at her home at 54 Bromfelde Road, London, as the result of an air raid in London.
+She died on 18 September 1940, at her home at 54 Bromfelde Road, London, as the result of an air raid in London

-She is buried at St Peter's, Whitfield, and among the wreaths laid were:
+She is buried at St Peter's, Whitfield, Dover, and among the wreaths laid were:

 "To my Darling, from her heart-broken Mum"

-"Her own Bill" - Mr W Lawton was Miss Marsh's fiance.
+"Her own Bill" - Mr W Lawton was Miss Marsh's fiancée

 Margaret Ellen Norris died 18 June 1944, aged 21, at The Guards Chapel, Wellington Barracks, Westminster.
-She lived at 28 Penywern Road, Easrl’s Court, Kensington, and was the daughter of Mr. and Mrs. George John Norris, of Godmasham, Lewisham Road, River, Dover.
+She lived at 28 Penywern Road, Earl's Court, Kensington, and was the daughter of Mr. and Mrs. George John Norris, of Godmasham, 145 Lewisham Road, River, Dover

 #Olifent, W. L.